2006 United States Senate election in Tennessee: Campaign

 Only 11 percent of Tennesseans knew who Corker was when he began running for the Senate race.

 Debates

 The three Republican candidates met for a debate at the University of Tennessee campus in Knoxville on June 29, 2006.
-All three candidates expressed skepticism regarding global warming and recent publication of scientific consensus on the issue, supported continued American involvement in Iraq, opposed income tax increases, and "showed varying degrees of interest in replacing the federal income tax with a national sales tax," prompting Corker to state in his closing statement "[t]here's not any difference, that I can tell, on the issues."
+All three candidates expressed skepticism regarding global warming and recent publication of scientific consensus on the issue, supported continued American involvement in Iraq, opposed income tax increases, and "showed varying degrees of interest in replacing the federal income tax with a national sales tax," prompting Corker to state in his closing statement "there's not any difference, that I can tell, on the issues."